VGP/vgp-assembly/DNAnexus_and_AWS_data_structure.md

-# Assembly data structure on DNAnexus and AWS GenomeArk
+# Data structure on DNAnexus and AWS GenomeArk

 ## Guidance